axiome-oss/django-initial-avatars/README.rst

 Tests
 --------------

-Django-initial-avatars is provided with tests, they require django-gravatar2
+Django-initial-avatars is provided with tests, they require django-gravatar2 and tox

 You can launch them in the virtualenv like this::

-        python runtests.py
+        tox

 It might happen that a calculated position fails because of a minor difference in the result, don't care about it.